CiquattroFPV/PowerShell-Script-for-Test-Connectivity/README.md

 ## 2. Traceroute Test

-Runs a traceroute using PowerShell:
+The script runs traceroute using the Windows `tracert` utility.

+Example command:

 ```
-Test-NetConnection <destination> -TraceRoute
+tracert -d google.com
 ```

+Users can choose whether to:

+* **Disable hostname resolution (`-d`)** for faster results
+* **Enable hostname resolution** to identify intermediate routers

-A timeout mechanism stops the traceroute if it runs longer than **10 seconds**, allowing the script to continue automatically.
+A timeout mechanism stops traceroute automatically after **30 seconds** if the command takes too long.

-This helps quickly identify routing issues or blocked paths.

 ---

 ## 3. TCP Connectivity Test

-The script tests a specific TCP port using:
+The script tests TCP connectivity using:

 ```
 Test-NetConnection <host> -Port <port>
 ```

-If supported by the system, the script will automatically use the adapter's **source IP address**.

-Example output fields include:
+Output includes:

 * Remote address
 * Remote port
 * Interface used
-* TCP success status
+* TCP test success status

+If supported by the system, the script attempts to use the adapter's **source IP address**.

 ---